tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ## Design Rationale

-ACK messages are used in two circumstances, namely :
+ACK messages are used in two circumstances, namely:

-- on sign of disruption, or lack of progress, and
+- On sign of disruption, or lack of progress, and
-- to indicate complete receipt of the last flight in a handshake.
+- To indicate complete receipt of the last flight in a handshake.

-In the first case the use of the ACK message is optional because the peer will retransmit in any case and therefore the ACK just allows for selective or early retransmission, as opposed to the timeout-based whole flight retransmission in previous versions of DTLS.
-When DTLS 1.3 is used in deployments with lossy networks, such as low-power, long range radio networks as well as low-power mesh networks, the use of ACKs is recommended.
+In the first case, the use of the ACK message is optional, because the peer will retransmit in any case and therefore the ACK just allows for selective or early retransmission, as opposed to the timeout-based whole flight retransmission in previous versions of DTLS.
+When DTLS 1.3 is used in deployments with lossy networks, such as low-power, long-range radio networks as well as low-power mesh networks, the use of ACKs is recommended.

 The use of the ACK for the second case is mandatory for the proper functioning of the protocol.
-For instance, the ACK message sent by the client in Figure 13, acknowledges receipt and processing of record 4 (containing the NewSessionTicket message) and if it is not sent the server will continue retransmission of the NewSessionTicket indefinitely until its maximum retransmission count is reached.
+For instance, the ACK message sent by the client in Figure 13 acknowledges receipt and processing of Record 4 (containing the NewSessionTicket message), and if it is not sent, the server will continue retransmission of the NewSessionTicket indefinitely until its maximum retransmission count is reached.

 # Key Updates